OpenBCI/Ultracortex/Mark_3/README.md

 ### Connect wiring to OpenBCI

 Before shortening any of your wires, connect the female header of each wire to the N pin of channels 1-8, as indicated in the image to the lower right.
 The N pins are the ones closer to the OpenBCI Board.
-The OpenBCI Board defaultly references these 8 pins with the SRB 1 pin (the bottom SRB pin).
+By default, the OpenBCI Board references these 8 pins with the SRB 1 pin (the bottom SRB pin).

 ![image](image_assets/CONNECT_WIRES.jpg)